somphene/somphene.github.io/log/_posts/2016-06-15-01-mud-film-review.md

 ### Mud
 * Watched [Mud](https://www.imdb.com/title/tt1935179/).
 It was good to see Tye Sheridan in another important role, who formerly played as one of the kids in Terrence Malick's [Tree of Life](https://www.imdb.com/title/tt0478304/).
-Matthew McConaughey and Reese Witherspoon gave amazing performances (this performance of McConaughey is what landed him the role in Nolan's Interstellar).
+Matthew McConaughey and Reese Witherspoon gave amazing performances.
+This performance of McConaughey is what landed him the role in Nolan's Interstellar.
 The theme was about letting go things we love, rather things we think we love.
-People tend to behave with self benefit in mind.
-They love someone only when it's proving good for them.
-Soon they get used to this profit and think they deserve more.
+We tend to behave with self benefit in mind.
+We love someone only when it's proving good for us.
+Soon we get used to this profit and think we deserve more.
 Do we ever act selflessly?

 ### Think on these things